Mirandadaa/mica-gd300/lectures/w8-assignments.md

 1. Develop visual ideas - compositions, motions, colors, typefaces, transitions and other things that you will need before jumping onto animating.
 1. Create storyboards.

+*Keep in mind we have 4 weeks to work on this project.
+It's great that you are challenging yourself with every new project, but please also be realistic with your goals.*

 On Google Drive, upload:
 - the original sound file
 - your transcript text file